by Wadsam | May 29, 2014 7:20 am

-Afghan Lower House to vote on Anti-Money Laundering Law next week
+The Afghan Lower House committees will vote on the Anti-Money Laundering and Financing Terrorism Prevention Laws next Wednesday.

 After approval from the Lower House, the Laws would be submitted to the Senate to decide whether or not to send it on to President Hamid Karzai for ratification or send it back to the Lower House for further amendments.